signalfx/splunk-opentelemetry-examples/instrumentation/java/azure-functions/README.md

 ### Set Environment Variables

-To allow OpenTelemetry to send trace data to Splunk Observability Cloud, we need to set the SPLUNK_REALM and SPLUNK_ACCESS_TOKEN environment variables for our Azure Function App:
+To allow OpenTelemetry to send trace data to Splunk Observability Cloud, we need to set the APPLICATIONINSIGHTS_ENABLE_AGENT, OTEL_SERVICE_NAME, DEPLOYMENT_ENVIRONMENT, SPLUNK_REALM and SPLUNK_ACCESS_TOKEN environment variables for our Azure Function App:

 ![Environment Variables](./images/env-vars.png)